1000+

 Many CFOs and accountants today feel automation’s and high-tech systems’ impact on their business.
 According to one report by Sage, 90% of accountants surveyed feel a cultural shift in accountancy, which is driving them toward emerging technologies.
 Source

-Why do Accounting Firms & Businesses Need to Enhance Their Tech Stack in 2021?
+Why do Accounting Firms And Businesses Need to Enhance Technology Stack in Accounting

 In 2020, 46.6% of accounting professionals bought more than two new tech solutions, while 11% invested in four or more new technology platforms (Source).